skhan-tech/skhan-tech.github.io/_posts/2020-01-24-Football-Statistics-Analysis.md

 ![Correlation]({{ site.url }}/images/Correlation_Heatmap.png)

-One thing to note here is that the offensive and defensive total yards are highly correlated to the passing and rushing yard.
+One thing to note here is that the offensive and defensive total yards are highly correlated to the passing yards.
 This makes sense because total yards are a combination of the passing and rushing yards.
-I may tweak my model later by removing the total yards stat to see if this improves  our R^2.
+I may tweak my model later by removing the total yards stat to see if this improves our R<sup>2</sup>.

 # Initial Machine Learning Model